jaijain96/sql_practice/insights.md

 ### RECOVERY PART

+* How does the db handle crashes when running on a single machine?
+A crash can occurr at any time when the db is running, for the common crud, and various specialized operations, the majority of the crashes could be boiled down to a few specific types of crashes, what are those?
+* How does the db handle each of the above types of crashes?
+What are specific in memory and on disk structures that are used to handle crashes?
+What are the algorithms used on those structures to handle crashes?
+What is the runtime complexity of the crash recovery process?

 ### NETWORK PART

 * How does the db handle network communication?
 What network protocol is used?
 What is the format of the network